awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **To configure HTTPS over port 443**

-This feature requires AWS IoT Greengrass v1\.8 or later\.
+This feature requires AWS IoT Greengrass Core v1\.8 or later\.

 This procedure configures the core to use port 443 for HTTPS communication\.